Nikki9279/Neighbourhood-map/README.md

 ## Description

 This app uses Google maps and Foursquare's API to list places.
-The project was built for the Udacity FEND.

 ## How to Run the App in Development Mode